neoalexy/lab-intel-pipeline/README.md

 # lab-intel-pipeline

-A scheduled pipeline that pulls biomedical papers from PubMed and bioRxiv, runs each one through an AI model for a plain-language summary, sends a daily digest by email, and writes the results back into HubSpot — tagging the right lab contact based on the paper's research category.
+A scheduled automation pipeline that aggregates biomedical literature from PubMed and bioRxiv, summarizes each paper with an AI model, delivers a daily digest by email, and enriches HubSpot CRM contacts based on the paper's research category.

-Built as a personal project to explore what a real automation stack looks like when HubSpot's native workflow engine isn't on the table.
+The orchestration layer is n8n.
+HubSpot handles CRM state, segmentation, and reporting.
+The two are connected via the HubSpot Private App API.

 ---

 ## What it does

-**Pulls from two sources**
+**Literature ingestion**
-PubMed E-utilities API for peer-reviewed clinical and biomedical research. bioRxiv API for preprints — newer, less filtered, often where the signal shows up first.
+Two parallel requests hit the PubMed E-utilities API and the bioRxiv API for papers published in a configurable date window.
+PubMed returns IDs first; a second call fetches full abstracts. bioRxiv returns structured JSON directly.

-**Filters and categorizes**
+**Filtering and categorization**
-A keyword filter removes anything outside the biomedical scope.
-Each paper that passes gets tagged with a lab type — Genomics, Pharma, Biotech, or Diagnostics — based on its category and abstract content.
+A keyword filter removes papers outside the biomedical domain.
+Each paper that passes gets tagged with a lab type — Genomics, Pharma, Biotech, or Diagnostics — based on its subject category and abstract content.
+This tag drives downstream CRM routing.

-**Summarizes with AI**
+**AI summarization**
-Each paper gets a 2–3 sentence summary in plain prose.
-Powered by Groq (gpt-oss-20b).
-The prompt explicitly avoids bullet points and jargon — just what the study found.
+Each paper gets a 2–3 sentence summary in plain prose via the Groq API (gpt-oss-20b).
+Reasoning effort is set low to avoid the model spending its token budget on internal chain-of-thought before producing visible output.

-**Writes back into HubSpot**
+**CRM enrichment**
-The matching contact in HubSpot gets their lead status updated.
-A note is created for each paper — title, source, summary — attached to the relevant account.
-The CRM reflects that something happened in that research domain today without anyone doing it manually.
+Based on the lab type tag, the pipeline finds the matching HubSpot contact and PATCHes their lead status to IN_PROGRESS.
+This is the automation signal — the contact record changes state because of external research activity, not because a person did something.

-**Sends a digest**
+**Note creation and digest delivery**
-Everything lands in your inbox as a clean daily email, one paper per entry, grouped by source.
+A HubSpot note is created per paper — title, source, AI summary — attached to the relevant contact record.
+A Gmail node formats everything into a single daily digest grouped by source.

 ---